farazii1159/Pdfly-pdf-toolkit/README.md

 ## Step 3 — Choose a Tool

 From the dashboard, select the PDF tool you want to use.

-For example:

-- Word to PDF
-- PowerPoint to PDF
-- Excel to PDF
-- HTML to PDF
-- PDF to Markdown
-- Merge PDF
-- Split PDF
-- Compress PDF
-- JPG to PDF
-- PDF to JPG
-- Scan to PDF
-- Rotate PDF
-- PDF to PDF/A
-- Edit PDF
-- OCR PDF
-- Sign PDF
-- Watermark PDF
-- Protect PDF
-- Unlock PDF
-- Page Numbers
-- Organize PDF

 You can also use the dashboard search to find a tool quickly.

 ---